microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/SchedulingPoint.md

 ## Remarks

-These methods are no-op in production.
+These methods are thread-safe and no-op unless the test engine is attached.

 ## See Also